kstenerud/concise-encoding/cte-specification.md

 | `\u0001` - `\uffff` | unicode character           |
 | `` ` ``             | Begin a [verbatim string](#verbatim-string) |

+Unrecognized escape sequences are not allowed.

-A decoder must interpret escape sequences and pass the interpreted values to the application.
+A decoder must interpret escape sequences and pass the transformed string to the next layer.

 The `*` and `/` characters can be escaped to avoid edge cases with [comments](#comment).